awsdocs/amazon-eks-user-guide/doc_source/node-efa.md

 #### [ eksctl ]

 **Prerequisite**
-Version 0\.102\.0 or later of the `eksctl` command line tool installed on your computer or AWS CloudShell\.
+Version `0.102.0` or later of the `eksctl` command line tool installed on your computer or AWS CloudShell\.
 To install or update `eksctl`, see [Installing `eksctl`](eksctl.md)\.

    1. Copy the following contents to a file named `efa-cluster.yaml`\.
-Replace the *example values* with your own\.
-You can replace *p4d\.24xlarge* with a different instance, but if you do, make sure that the values for `availabilityZones` are Availability Zones that were returned for the instance type in step 1\.
+Replace the `example values` with your own\.
+You can replace `p4d.24xlarge` with a different instance, but if you do, make sure that the values for `availabilityZones` are Availability Zones that were returned for the instance type in step 1\.

       ```
       apiVersion: eksctl.io/v1alpha5